argilla-io/argilla-python/docs/how_to_guides/record.md

 ## Add records

 You can add records to a dataset in two different ways: either by using a dictionary or by directly initializing a `Record` object.
 You should ensure that fields, metadata and vectors match those configured in the dataset settings.
-In both cases, are added via the `Dataset.records.add` method.
+In both cases, are added via the `Dataset.records.log` method.
 As soon as you add the records, these will be available in the Argilla UI.
 If they do not appear in the UI, you may need to click the refresh button to update the view.

 !!! tip
     Take some time to inspect the data before adding it to the dataset in case this triggers changes in the `questions` or `fields`.